xTanTHaix/Axiom-Wiki/README.md

       <br/><br/>
       <h4>🧩 Decoupling Logic from Knowledge</h4>
       <p>
-        Separates <strong>Execution & Logic</strong> (source code and binaries for compilers and core developers) from <strong>Explanation & Context</strong> (markdown, architecture diagrams, and tutorials for contributors and onboarders).
+        Separates <strong>Execution & Logic (source code and binaries for compilers and core developers) from Explanation & Context (markdown, architecture diagrams, and tutorials for contributors and onboarders).
       </p>
     </td>
     <td width="50%" valign="top">